 **A quick note to add the technical side of integrating writing here – I tried to focus more on the content of the writing, not necessarily the conventions.
-While yes, I do want them to use correct spelling of sight words, capitalize sentences, and use punctuation, I don’t want them to get caught up in the mechanics of writing instead of focusing on the content here.
+While yes, I do want them to use the correct spelling of sight words, capitalize sentences, and use punctuation, I don’t want them to get caught up in the mechanics of writing instead of focusing on the content here.

 FREEBIES to Help You Get Started

 This plant journal is perfect to get students writing this spring!
 They can document the growth of their seed to a plant with illustrations and words.

 Interactive notebooks are such a great way to get plenty of meaningful writing in during science time.
 I liked to start with a class journal in kindergarten and then move to individual interactive student notebooks.
 You can read how I did that HERE and grab the FREE student journal covers HERE.